20 Tips for School Social Media

 To reach new families and increase your enrollment, add paid advertising to your school’s social media strategy for Facebook and Instagram.

-For an example of a school enrollment ad, check out this one from the Facebook account of Thrive Academy in Baton Rouge, Louisiana:
+For an example of a great school enrollment ad, check out this one from our SchoolMint Engage and digital ads client, Maria Saucedo Scholastic Academy (part of Chicago Public Schools):

 The key benefit of school social media ads is that you can target people in a set geographic area.